Sessions faces runoff for Alabama Senate; Texas incumbents holding off challengers

 There is a multi-pronged fight for the Southern California House district formerly represented by Democrat Katie Hill, who resigned after admitting to having a relationship with a campaign staff member.

 Six Democrats and six Republicans are running in California’s open primary to replace Hill.
-The top two candidates will advance to the general election in November, regardless of their party affiliation.
+The top two candidates will advance to the next contest, regardless of their party affiliation.
 But if one candidate wins more than 50% of the vote on Tuesday, he or she will simply win the seat.

+With 71% of precincts reporting Tuesday night, Democrat Christy Smith and Republican Mike Garcia appeared headed to the top two slots.
+If their leads hold, they will face each other at a runoff election in May.

-The Democrats include Cenk Uygur, founder of the liberal online news outlet The Young Turks.
+In addition to Smith, who had 33% of the vote late Tuesday, Democrats seeking the seat included Cenk Uygur, founder of the liberal online news outlet The Young Turks.
 He picked up the endorsement of Democratic presidential contender Bernie Sanders and then lost it after Uygur’s past remarks about women and religious groups came to light.

-California state Assemblywoman Christy Smith appears to be the establishment favorite, picking up an endorsement from Hill and party officials.

-The six Republicans running in the special election include George Papadopoulos, a former Trump campaign aide who was convicted of lying to the FBI as part of the investigation into whether Russia interfered in the 2016 presidential election.
+The six Republicans running in the special election included George Papadopoulos, a former Trump campaign aide who was convicted of lying to the FBI as part of the investigation into whether Russia interfered in the 2016 presidential election.
 Papadopoulos does not live in the district.

-Mike Garcia, a businessman and former Navy pilot, entered the race before Hill resigned, hoping to oust her in November.
-But now he finds himself the favored candidate in the special election and primary.
+Garcia, a businessman and former Navy pilot, entered the race before Hill resigned, hoping to oust her in November.
+He had 26% of the vote as of late Tuesday night.

-Former U.S. Representative Steve Knight, who previously held the seat, is also running.
+Former U.S. Representative Steve Knight, who previously held the seat, sought to return to Congress, drawing 21% of the vote as of Tuesday evening.

-Reporting by Ginger Gibson in Washington and Sharon Bernstein in Sacramento, Calif; Editing by Scott Malone, Sonya Hepinstall and Peter Cooney
+Reporting by Ginger Gibson in Washington and Sharon Bernstein in Sacramento, Calif.; Editing by Scott Malone, Peter Cooney and Richard Pullin